ivanruizdev/nexus-gear-headless-ecommerce/README.md

 ## 🛠 Development and Deployment

-This project is fully dockerized to ensure environment consistency across the team.
+This project is fully dockerized to ensure environment consistency.
 Follow these steps to get the Headless environment running locally.

 ### Prerequisites

+Install the following into your computer:
+An Ubuntu (Linux) based distribution or Windows Subsytem for Linux 2 (WSL2) installed in case you are using windows.
+Git
-Docker & Docker Compose
+Docker & Docker Compose.

 Important: If you have a local installation of PostgreSQL running natively on your machine, please stop the service to avoid port conflicts with the Docker network.